 by Allen B. Downey

-Download the draft second edition in PDF.
+Download the second edition in PDF.

-Read the draft second edition online.
+Read the second edition online.

-Supporting code for this book is in this GitHub repository.
+The text and supporting code for this book is in this GitHub repository.

 Complexity Science is an interdisciplinary

-field—at the intersection of mathematics, computer science and natural science—that focuses on discrete models of physical and
+field—at the intersection of mathematics, computer science, and natural science—that focuses on discrete models of physical and

 social systems.
 In particular, it focuses on complex systems, which are systems with many interacting components.